-First, I performed some setup and using root level access.
+First: I performed some setup and using root level access.
 This included setting up the same user across multiple machines and setting up a local filesystem outside of the user's home directory.
-Root access is not required to setup Nutch and Hadoop (although sometimes it is convienent).
+Root access is not required to setup Nutch and Hadoop (although sometimes it is convenient).
 If you do not have root access, you will need the same user setup across all machines which you are using and you will probably need to use a local filesystem inside of your home directory.

-Two, all boxes will need an SSH server running (not just a client) as Hadoop uses SSH to start slave servers.
+Two: all boxes will need an SSH server running (not just a client) as Hadoop uses SSH to start slave servers.
+Although we try to explain how to set up ssh so that communication between machines does not require a password you may need to learn how to do that elsewhere.

-Three, this tutorial uses Whitebox Enterprise Linux 3 Respin 2 (WHEL).
+Three: This tutorial uses Whitebox Enterprise Linux 3 Respin 2 (WHEL).
 For those of you who don't know Whitebox, it is a RedHat Enterprise Linux clone.
 You should be able to follow along for any linux system, but the systems I use are Whitebox.
+(Later versions of this document have been tested using Ubuntu Linux, but as before

-Four, this tutorial uses Nutch 0.8 Dev Revision 385702, and may not be compatible with future releases of either Nutch or Hadoop.
+Four: This tutorial was originally written for Nutch 0.8 Dev Revision 385702, but has been updated to work with Nutch 1.1RC.
+It may not be compatible with future releases of either Nutch or Hadoop.

-Five, for this tutorial we setup nutch across 6 different computers.
+Five: For this tutorial we setup nutch across 6 different computers.
 If you are using a different number of machines you should still be fine but you should have at least two different machines to prove the distributed capabilities of both HDFS and MapReduce.